-If you’re a licensed professional, contractor, or business seeking to work on a government project, you’ll likely need to purchase surety bonds throughout your career.
+If you’re a licensed professional, contractor, or business seeking work on a government project, you’ll likely need to purchase surety bonds throughout your career.
 Surety bonds are typically required by government agencies, financial institutions, and other businesses to ensure that contractors, fiduciaries, and other relevant parties follow their contracts and fulfill their obligations.

 Here are the three main entities that provide surety bonds.